lajohnston/smslib/docs/utils/registerPreservation.md

 You can opt-out of this on a per-call basis using `utils.preserve` to create more-specific preserve scopes for particular calls.

-## utils.registers.clobbers, utils.registers.clobberEnd
+## utils.clobbers, utils.clobbers.end

-Macros that clobber registers can utilise `utils.registers.clobbers` and `utils.registers.clobberEnd` in place of the `push`/`pop` calls they would normally make.
+Macros that clobber registers can utilise `utils.clobbers` and `utils.clobbers.end` in place of the `push`/`pop` calls they would normally make.
 This is referred to as a 'clobber scope'.

 ```asm
 .macro "normal way"